 The most surprising thing about this urbanistic approach to the linear city is the role assigned to transport.
 Cars and driveways will only be placed on a lower level, leaving the level of the pedestrian and green area.
 To move around (it should be said) the city, a fast transport system.
 Very fast.

-Mohammed bin Salman states that traversing the entire linear city will take 20 minutes, presumably via a system similar to Hyperloop, positioned in a second sub-level.
+Mohammed bin Salman says traversing the entire linear city will take 20 minutes, presumably via a Hyperloop-like system, positioned in a second sublevel.

 Neom is the megacity of the future

-Neom's approach is also important for the tension towards flexibility.
-With this scheme, the cities become real “decumani giants”, crossed by rapid trains.
-Expanding Neom will be pretty easy: just add a new module anywhere on the line, and connect it to the existing transport system.
+Neom's approach is also important for the desire for flexibility.
+With this scheme, cities become real "giant decumans", crossed by rapid trains.
+Expanding Neom will be quite easy: just add a new module anywhere on the line and connect it to the existing transport system.
 A bit like building a house and connecting it to a system.
 With the difference that in the linear city, instead of a house there is an entire neighborhood.

-A way to build a megalopolis that has both human-sized neighborhoods and large-scale dynamics.
+A way to build a megalopolis that has both human-scale neighborhoods and large-scale dynamics.

 Here is the video of the presentation.
 It lasts four minutes, but if you're short on time, go straight to 1:47 and then let me know what you think, maybe on the Telegram channel of Futuroprossimo.it.